 - Bryant Street (redevelopment of Rhode Island Avenue Shopping Center) will feature up to 1,600 residential units and 275,000 SF of retail, anchored by a 9-screen, Alamo Drafthouse Cinema.
-Phase I is scheduled to start in early 2019.
+Phase I is under construction and will deliver in Q1 2021.

 - RIA (redevelopment of Brookland Manor) will consist of 1,760 residential units and 181,000 SF of retail and is supported by a $47M TIF.

 - Brookland Press delivered 295 apartments in 2017.